Look - Keyboard-First Launcher#

 cargo check

-# Run local dev app
+# Run macOS dev app

 make app-run